Wigan Warriors held on for an 18-12 victory in Salford Red Devils’ first Super League play-off match for over a decade.

 — Betfred Super League (@SuperLeague) September 20, 2019

 Lee Mossop drove over the line with eight minutes remaining, but was held out by some committed defence and Wigan continued to hold firm against the Salford pressure.

-Salford Red Devils will now host Castleford Tigers at the AJ Bell Stadium on Sunday, in one of the biggest games in the club’s recent history.
+Salford Red Devils will now host Castleford Tigers at the The Salford Stadium on Sunday, in one of the biggest games in the club’s recent history.
 Tickets for the match are available HERE, with adult tickets available from just £20.

 Salford tries: Griffin (37), Hastings (62) Salford goals: Krisnan Inu (2/2)

 Wigan Warriors: Hardaker, Marshall, Hankinson, Gildart, Burgess, Williams, Leuluai, Clubb, Powell, Byrne, Isa, Farrell, Smithies, Flower, French, Greenwood, O’Loughlin.